baronyahalom/Form-Builder/readMe.md

 >">cd server"
 ">nodemon app.js"

-if there is installs missinig
+You will need to make the next installs: npm install express npm install cors npm install body-parser npm install morgan npm install sqlite3

 # Client Side
 for the client side I used AngularJS.
+For making it live, Just "go live" from WixPRO/index.html

 # Data Base
-for the data base I used SQLite
+for the data base I used SQLite - Need to be installedcha